 Solution: Read my article 6 Ways Lending Club is Legit and Safe.
 Basically, Lending Club has hundreds of stories in the press (New York Times, Wall Street Journal, etc) that say how good of a company they are.
 They have a solid rating from the Better Business Beauru (BBB) as well as many security features to their site.

 While some people who get a loan through Lending Club have problems, most borrowers have no complaints.
 Most borrowers from Lending Club are satisfied with the lower payments that Lending Club offers, especially compared to their credit cards.
-If we follow some basic rules, Lending Club can be a great option for a loan.
+If we follow some basic rules, Lending Club can be a great way to get a loan.

 Apply for a loan at Lending Club